ddbrennan/git-interview-baseline/README.md

 You can see the commit we made was made in the context of the `video-chat` branch.

-Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
+Imagine that right as we got started on that feature we got another bug report and had to move back into master to fix the bug.
 How do we move from `video-chat` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `video-chat` branch and code represented by the `video-chat-file`?
+What will our code look like when we move back to `master`– will we see the remnants of the `video-chat` branch and code represented by the `video-chat-file`?

 #### Moving back to `master` with `git checkout master`